In this issue:

 This decision follows other significant Board decisions in 2015, where the Board took similar steps to discipline LBPs.
 Read about them on the MBIE Corporate website:

-You can also read about on the LBP website.
+You can also read about making complaints about an LBP on the LBP website.

 Restricted building work explains the types of building work that must be done by an LBP.

 As with most other occupational licensing regimes operating in the building sector, the LBP scheme requires individuals to act in a fit and proper manner.
 Where LBPs have not upheld this standard they can expect to be held to account.

 Designers need to be aware of an amendment to glass barrier requirements in Acceptable Solution B1/AS1.
 It now cites the glass barrier requirements in section 22 of NZS 4223.3:2016 Glazing in buildings – Part 3: ‘Human impact safety requirements’.

 Designers should note a recent amendment to glass barrier requirements, intended to create a ‘second line of defence’.